semaphoreci/semaphore/docs/docs/reference/self-hosted-config.md

 This setting controls if the job logs are to be uploaded to the [job artifact storage](../using-semaphore/artifacts#jobs).
 There are three possible options:

 - `never`: job logs are never uploaded
-- `when-trimmed`: job logs are only uploaded if they were trimmed due to exceeding the [log 16MB limit](./quotas-and-limits#logs)
+- `when-trimmed`: job logs are only uploaded if they were trimmed for exceeding the 16MB limit
 - `always`: job logs are always uploaded

 The logs are uploaded to the path `agent/job_logs.txt` in the job artifact storage.